 Supporting children with chronic illness

 If your child has a chronic illness, supporting them in their educational journey can require a unique set of parenting skills.
-Check out our toolkit for managing illness at school.
+Check out our tips for managing illness at school.